Grant Proposal Components Offered by the National Dropout Prevention Center

-Educational technology as a tool in providing relevant and engaging student instruction can build a captive audience and keep students in school.
-Also a tool in preparing students for future college and career, educational technology utilized to support deeper thinking and more complex reasoning encourages student buy-in to education.
-Learn more about how educational technology can be utilized as an engagement tool in the classroom.
+Educational Technology as a tool in providing relevant and engaging student instruction can build a captive audience and keep students in school.
+Also as a tool to prepare students for college and career, educational technology can be used to support deeper thinking, more complex reasoning, and student buy-in to education.
+Learn more about how educational technology can be utilized as an engagement tool and more in the classroom.

 - Career & Technical Education